Materials from local libraries

 Some overseas libraries may require a letter of introduction from your home academic institution library.
 Neither a letter of introduction nor Sconul Access is likely to allow borrowing privileges.
 Access to computer and wireless networks at other institutions will depend upon their policies.

-Check with the institution you wish to visit to confirm what identification and other documents, such as a letter of introduction, University of Portsmouth student card, etc. is required before you can use their services and facilities.
+Check with the institution you wish to visit to confirm what identification and other documents, such as a letter of introduction, University of Portsmouth student card, etc are required before you can use their services and facilities.

 If you require a letter of introduction from the University of Portsmouth Library, please contact your Assistant Faculty Librarian.
-Please note that letters of introduction need five working days to complete the request and the student is responsible for arranging a translation, if necessary.
+Please note that requests for letters of introduction need five working days to complete and the student is responsible for arranging a translation, if necessary.